PX4/PX4-user_guide/en/advanced_config/bootloader_update_v6xrt.md

 However in some cases it may not be present, or an older version may be present that needs to be updated.
 It is also possible that the device is bricked, so the device has to be erased and a new bootloader must be flashed.

-This topic explains several methods for updating/unbricking the Pixhawk bootloader.
+This topic explains explains to flash Pixhawk FMUv6X-RT bootloader through USB without a debug probe.

+To flash the Pixhawk FMUv6X-RT bootloader using a debug probe please refer to this [guide](./bootloader_update.md#debug-probe-bootloader-update)

-## Building the PX4 V6X-RT Bootloader
+## Building the PX4 FMUv6X-RT Bootloader

 This can be built from within the PX4-Autopilot folder using the `make` command and the board-specific target with a `_bootloader` suffix.
-For FMUv6X the command is:
+For FMUv6X-RT the command is:

 ```sh
 make px4_fmu-v6xrt_bootloader